 The TSU team trains on a regular basis in different environments and locations within the state of Vermont and continues to train Vermont federal, state, county and local police officers in the "Response to Active Shooter" program.

-The team works closely with several other units within the Vermont State Police to include the Vermont Drug Task Force, Major Crime Unit, and the Crisis Negotiation Unit.
-The Tactical Services Unit is commanded by Captain John Merrigan.
+The team works closely with several other units within the Vermont State Police to include the Vermont Drug Task Force, Major Crime Unit and the Crisis Negotiation Unit.
+The Tactical Services Unit is commanded by Maj.
+David Petersen.